mikenhu/helsinki-hsl-clock/README.md

   sudo reboot
   ```

-* Download the code and move into the director:
+* Download the code and move into the folder:

   ```cli
   git clone https://github.com/mikenhu/hsl-metro-clock